 In lessons, staff follow the WWR system of two warnings (WW) and a removal (R).
 A removal will result in the student being removed from the lesson via the on call system and taken to another classroom.
-This will immediately incur a 60 minute Centralised Detention after school and parents/ carers will be notified.
-If a student is removed from a lesson, it is important that a restorative conversation takes place between the student and the member of staff within 24 hours.
+This will immediately incur a 60 minute Centralised Detention after school and parents/ carers should be notified.
+If a student is removed from a lesson, they are expected to engage in a restorative conversation with their teacher within 24 hours.